m1ritter/cse15l-lab-reports/week-9.md

 ```
 $ grep -i "ocean" WhereToItaly.txt
 ```
-In this case, we see that there were no instances where "ocean" was used at the beginning of a sentence or capitalized. <br>
+In this case, we see that there were no instances where "ocean" was used at the beginning of a sentence or capitalized, but was used a few times in sentences. <br>

 <img width="616" alt="image" src="https://user-images.githubusercontent.com/122555675/224583797-efba834d-78e7-4b3e-81e9-240ff0e9d2db.png">